RSS

 Favorite Line: “You’re my bad habit, baby, you’re my / You’re takin’ my soul down to the letter ‘O’ / Can’t escape the way you got me locked out, baby / I gotta break from you, break from you, break from you”

-6. “As We Lay” by Shirley Murdoch/Kelly Price – I went back and forth trying to decide which version of this song to use for this playlist, but I couldn’t decide.
-Off the record, I enjoy Kelly Price’s slower version a bit more than Shirley Murdoch’s original.
+6. “As We Lay” by Shirley Murdoch/Kelly Price – I went back and forth trying to decide which version of this song I like best, but it was really difficult to decide.
+Today, I give Kelly Price’s slower cover the nod over Shirley Murdoch’s original.
 Although Kelly and the man she refers to in this song both belong to someone else, the man’s wife takes precedence.
 Kelly seems to care more about not hurting the man’s wife more than she cares about hurting her own man.
 Oh, what a tangled web we weave…

 Favorite Line: “We should have counted up the cost / But instead we got lost / In the second, in the minute, in the hour”